bonniesimon/college-graph-logseq/pages/SEPM Module 3.md

 - [[SEPM Module 4]]
 # Syllabus
 	- Planning phase – project planning objective, software scope, empirical estimation models- COCOMO, single variable model, staffing and personal planning.
 Design phase – design process, principles, concepts, effective modular design, top down, bottom up strategies, stepwise refinement
+- Software Scope
+	- It is the first step in project planning
+	- It should have function and performance details which is unambiguous and understandable at management and technical levels
+	- Software scope
+		- describes the functions and feature that are delivered to the end user,
+		- the data that are input and output,
+		- the content presented to users as a consequence of using the software,
+		- and the performance constraints and reliability that bound the systems.
+	- Scope defined using 2 techniques
+		- A narrative description of software scope is developed after communication with stakeholders
+		- A set of use cases developed by the end users.
+	- Once scope is understood, the dev team checks the viability of the project.
+	- Project scope addresses the following
+		- Function
+			- The tasks that the software is expected to perform
+		- Performance
+			- Processing and response time required
+		- Constraints
+			- Limits placed over software like memory restriction
+		- Interfaces
+			- The interaction of the user with the software.
 # Empirical Estimation Models
 	- Size Estimation
 		- Estimation of size is a critical and difficult part of project planning.